ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/README.md

 With the use of `SASS`, I was then able to try out the new [Bootstrap 4](http://v4-alpha.getbootstrap.com/)._

 ### Client (WebPack)
+Please note that the `Webpack` version was modified to run both the frontend/backend with just `npm start`.
+However if you just want to run the frontend (client), you can do so by calling `npm run start:client-only`.
 ```bash
 cd Realtime-TODO-Aurelia-Auth-RethinkDB/client-wp
 npm install